carbon-design-system/ibm-security/.github/CONTRIBUTING.md

 If you're contributing to our JavaScript code, test your changes by running our test command, `yarn test`.

-For more extensive testing information, see our [testing handbook](../docs/testing).

 ## 5. Make a pull request

 **Note:** Before you make a pull request, [search the issues](https://github.com/carbon-design-system/ibm-security/issues) to see if a similar issue has already been submitted.
 If a similar issue has been submitted, assign yourself or ask to be assigned to the issue by posting a comment.
 If the issue does not exist, please make a new issue.